tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 Let’s return to the goal: sustainable client leads for well paid work without sacrificing our personal identity or narrowing our focus.

 It turns out that having strong opinions with a distinctive vibe works remarkably well.
-Specifically:
+Strong opinions:

-* Strong opinions travel well - they’re designed for distribution and visibility in our networked age
+* Travel well - they’re designed for distribution and visibility in our networked age
-* Strong opinions allow you to get good client/consultant fit for senior, ambiguous projects
+* Allow you to get good client/consultant fit for senior, ambiguous projects
-* Strong opinions signal a creative energy that clients are looking for to catalyze change in their organization
+* Signal a creative energy that clients are looking for to catalyze change in their organization

 But, unlike specialization, strong opinions don’t narrow down your options or grind against your identity as a generalist.
 Strong opinions allow for divergent, generative futures.